fobser/draft-fobser-dnsop-dnssec-keyrecovery/draft-fobser-dnsop-dnssec-keyrestore.md

 propagate to all authoritative nameserver instances of the child zone.
 TTLkey is the TTL of the DNSKEY RRset.

-The old DS record can be removed from the parent zone at the dead time (Tdea), given by:
+Event 5: The old DS record can be removed from the parent zone at Trem.

-    Tdea = Trdy + Iret
+    Trem = Tact + Iret

 ## CSK inoperable